-In 2009 he assembled a team providing digital security and Internet filter circumvention to high-value activists, journalists, and individuals in closed societies - facilitating freedom of information for millions of people around the world.
-Cameran and his team defended critical websites from state-sponsored attacks, provided personal communications security for hundreds of vulnerable activists and journalists, distributed proxy servers used by over 40,000 people daily, and enabled more than 3 million video downloads from behind the firewall.
+In 2009 Cameran assembled a team providing digital security and Internet censorship circumvention to democracy activists, journalists, and human rights defenders in authoritarian regimes.
+Cameran and his team defended critical websites from state-sponsored attacks, provided personal communications security to hundreds of vulnerable activists and journalists, distributed anti-censorship tools used by over 40,000 people daily, and enabled more than 3 million human rights video downloads from inside authoritarian states.

-He is a recipient of the University of California's Herbert F. York Global Security Fellowship, a selected participant for Oxford University's Summer Internet Institute, Senior Fellow at the Alliance for Youth Movements, awardee of a "Break the Blackout" grant from Avaaz.org.
-His most recent work, appearing on Global Voices, examines the loss of personal identity from Internet censorship and was awarded First Place in the 2015 Global Voices Advocacy Essay awards sponsored by Google.
-Other recent work, which appeared on Slate, opened an important dialogue on the psychological toll of digital activism.
+He is a recipient of the University of California's Herbert F. York Global Security Fellowship and awardee of the 2009 "Break the Blackout" grant from Avaaz.
+His work on the loss of personal identity from Internet censorship was awarded First Place in the 2015 Global Voices Advocacy Essay awards by Google.
+Other work on Slate opened an important dialogue on the psychological toll of digital activism.

 He recently served as Deputy Director of the Open Society Foundations Internship for Rights and Governance, helping to prepare the next generation of human rights defenders.

 Cameran continues to work for human dignity through teaching, consulting, research, and meaningful hands-on engagement with students.